Disappearance of Johnny Gosch: National interest

-Johnny Gosch's disappearance generated national interest as Noreen became increasingly vocal about the inadequacy of law enforcement's investigation into missing children.
+Gosch's disappearance generated national interest as Noreen became increasingly vocal about the inadequacy of law enforcement's investigation into missing children.
 She established the Johnny Gosch Foundation in 1982, through which she visited schools and spoke at seminars about the modus operandi of sexual predators.
-She also lobbied for "The Johnny Gosch Bill", state legislation which would mandate an immediate police response to reports of missing children.
+She also lobbied for "The Johnny Gosch Bill," state legislation which would mandate an immediate police response to reports of missing children.
 The bill became law in Iowa in 1984, and similar or identical laws were later passed in eight other states.

-In August 1984, Noreen testified in Senate hearings on organized crime, speaking about "organized pedophilia" and its presumed role in her son's abduction; according to her, she began receiving death threats.
-Noreen also testified before the U.S. Department of Justice, which provided $10 million to establish the National Center for Missing and Exploited Children; she was invited to the White House by President Ronald Reagan for the dedication ceremony.
+In August 1984, Noreen testified in U.S. Senate hearings on organized crime, speaking about "organized pedophilia" and its presumed role in her son's abduction; according to her, she began receiving death threats.
+Noreen also testified before the Department of Justice, which provided $10 million to establish the National Center for Missing and Exploited Children; she was invited to the White House by President Ronald Reagan for the dedication ceremony.